DavuksDev/DavuksDev/README.md

 - 👀 I’m interested in Mod Making and Game Deving
 - 🌱 I’m currently learning C#
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Another Axiom doesn't know how to code AntiCheat😆
+- ⚡ Fun fact: I am not skidding

 <!---
 DavuksDev/DavuksDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.